ollim1/Tiralabra-2023lk/doc/testing.md

 ## Unit testing

 Unit tests are implemented using the Check framework.
 They cover expected basic functionality like adding to a queue or buffer and struct initialization.

 Run unit tests with the command `make check`.
+Algorithm-specific tests are accessible with `make check-huffman` and `make check-lzss`.
 For this, the package `check` should be installed from your distribution's package manager.

 ## Comparison of algorithms

-Comparison testing is implemented using different kinds of input files and averaged over multiple iterations.
-Files are omitted from repository due to their size.
+Comparison testing was done using multiple kinds of input files.
+Image files have been compressed in PNG format.
+Convert them to BMP for testing.
+Run `./compressor -ba <algorithm> -i <file>` to reproduce.

 During testing the primary metric of comparison is compression ratio of input.
 LZSS is a slow algorithm even optimized, so time spent compressing should not matter.